hyungmogu/web-style-guide/README.md

 # Team Treehouse FETD 5th Project: Web Style Guide

 This is 5th project for Team Treehouse's Tech degree.
-Here, the author is assigned to build and refactor CSS3 codes using SASS.

 The rubric of this project can be found here: https://drive.google.com/open?id=1EFBXVe23-DvBhsQYXKH_6y_ojHe7xvXj